danjacobellis/parallel-nmf/docs/README.md

 # Notebook to PDF (as a document)

-`jupyter-nbconvert report.ipynb --to pdf --template template.tplx`
+`/usr/local/bin/jupyter-nbconvert report.ipynb --to pdf --template template.tplx`

 # Notebook to PDF (as a slide deck)

-`jupyter-nbconvert presentation.ipynb --to slides --post serve --ServePostProcessor.port=9998 --ServePostProcessor.ip="0.0.0.0"`
+`/usr/local/bin/jupyter-nbconvert presentation.ipynb --to slides --post serve --ServePostProcessor.port=9998 --ServePostProcessor.ip="0.0.0.0"`

 Then, in a browser, go to http://70.114.202.148:9998.